 Example: "The house has a spacious backyard, newly renovated kitchen, and is located in a top-rated school district.
 Shall we move forward with the paperwork?"

-Effectiveness: Summarizing benefits helps clients remember why they liked the property, making it easier to agree to the purchase.
+Effectiveness: Summarizing benefits helps clients recall why they liked the property, making it easier for them to agree to the purchase.

-The Question Close is a technique where the agent asks questions that lead the client to acknowledge their readiness to buy.
+The Question Close is a technique where the agent asks questions that prompt the client to acknowledge their readiness to make a purchase.

 Example: "Does this property meet all your needs?
 Can you see yourself living here?"